 Similar to the live tracking updates in the last example, real-time updates are another way to let customers know when a product will be delivered.
 In fact, many businesses use SMS to message customers with delivery updates, just like in the example below.

-If you're not sure where to improve supply chain visibility at your business, a good place to start is by surveying your customers.
+If you're unsure where to improve supply chain visibility at your business, surveying your customers is an excellent place to start.
 You can do this with an NPS or CSAT survey that's sent via email once a product has been delivered.
-With this survey, you can ask customers where your business can improve its delivery process and what more your company can offer after a purchase is made.
+With this survey, you can ask customers where your business can improve its delivery process and what more your company can offer after making a purchase.